-There are several objects that are hidden in different spots each year.
+Several objects are hidden in different spots each year.
 First and foremost is the purple cat.
 As the story goes, this Halloween decoration was accidentally included in the shipment of Christmas lights from the Osborne family.
-However, Disney thought it would be fun to include it in the display, and guests enjoy discovering its location.
-This year, it is very easy to spot, as it is in plain site.
+However, Disney thought it would be fun to include it in the display, and Guests enjoy discovering its location.
+This year, it is effortless to spot, as it is in plain sight.
 It can be found in a large window at the New York City skyline end of the street.

 The next two perennial objects that are fun to look for are the leg lamp and Baby Sinclair.
 The leg lamp is a miniature version of the one that is in the movie “A Christmas Story.”
-Baby Sinclair was one of the stars in the ABC TV show, “Dinosaurs.”
-They can both be found at the far end of the San Francisco street, in a window on the left side.
-This is also where the queue is for a PhotoPass picture, so you may have to look over the heads of guests waiting in line.
+Baby Sinclair was one of the stars in the ABC TV show “Dinosaurs.”
+They can both be found at the far end of San Francisco street, in a window on the left side.
+Unfortunately, this is also where the queue is for a PhotoPass picture, so you may have to look over the Guests’ heads waiting in line.

 There are a few nice tributes to the Osborne family this year, and they are both on the right side of the street when looking toward the New York City skyline.
 First, you can find the Osborne stockings hanging over the fireplace.
-As you continue up the street, you’ll find a nice window display, not far from the purple cat.
+Then, as you continue up the street, you’ll find a nice window display not far from the purple cat.
 This display shows the history of the Osborne Lights in pictures.

 The “Jesus in the Manger” display is appropriately located near the Peace on Earth globe.
 Although the Osborne Lights is primarily a Christmas celebration, there are some nice Hanukkah displays as well.
 Close to the Lights, Motors, Action end of the street, you can find a menorah, a dreidel, and a Jewish star.

-There are few timely addtions to the lights this year.
+There are few timely additions to the lights this year.
 With the new Star Wars movie on the horizon, it just made sense to include something from this franchise.
 You can find this lightsaber display on the left side of the street as you walk toward the NYC skyline.
-It is past the large Christmas tree and in a second story window.
+It is past the large Christmas tree and in a second-story window.

 Finally, there is a nice little tribute to the 20th anniversary that includes Tinker Bell.
-It can be found above the opening that takes you toward Pixar Place from the Streets of America, right near the Studio Catering Company restaurant.
+Above the opening that takes you toward Pixar Place from the Streets of America, it can be found near the Studio Catering Company restaurant.

-Hopefully you will get the chance to visit Hollywood Studios in the next six weeks, and this article will enhance your enjoyment of the Osborne Family Spectacle of Dancing Lights.
-It will happen every night (starting at 6:00) until January 3rd, with the exception of December 9th.
-This annual event had an amazing 20 year run and will surely be missed.
+Hopefully, you will get the chance to visit Hollywood Studios in the next six weeks, and this article will enhance your enjoyment of the Osborne Family Spectacle of Dancing Lights.
+It will happen every night (starting at 6:00) until January 3rd, except December 9th.
+This annual event had an amazing 20-year run and will surely be missed.